aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheFailoverPlugin.md

 If the primary DB instance has failed, the JDBC Wrapper will use its internal topology cache to temporarily connect to an active Aurora Replica.
 This Aurora Replica will be periodically queried for the DB cluster topology until the new primary DB instance is identified (DB instance A or B in this case).

-At this point, the JDBC Wrapper will connect to the new primary DB instance and return control to the application by raising a SQLException with SQLState 08S02 so you can reconfigure the session state as needed.
+At this point, the JDBC Wrapper will connect to the new primary DB instance and return control to the application by raising a FailoverSuccessSQLException with SQLState 08S02 so you can reconfigure the session state as needed.
 Although the DNS endpoint for the DB cluster might not yet resolve to the new primary DB instance, the JDBC Wrapper has already discovered this new DB instance during its failover process, and will be directly connected to it when the application continues executing statements.
 In this way the JDBC Wrapper provides a faster way to reconnect to a newly promoted DB instance, thus increasing the availability of the DB cluster.

 ## Using the Failover Plugin
 The failover plugin will NOT be loaded unless you explicitly include it by adding the plugin code failover to the [`wrapperPlugins`](../UsingTheJdbcWrapper.md#connection-plugin-manager-parameters) value, or add it to the current [driver profile](../UsingTheJdbcWrapper.md#connection-plugin-manager-parameters).
 After you load the plugin, the failover plugin will be enabled (by default) and the enableClusterAwareFailover parameter will be set to true. <br> <br> Please refer to the [failover configuration guide](../FailoverConfigurationGuide.md) for tips to keep in mind when using the failover plugin.